A Biblical, Evangelical witness in the Anglican tradition

 2nd and 4th Sundays, 2:30 pm

-Thoughts from the Lectionary for the Thirteenth Sunday after Trinity
+Thoughts on the Lectionary for the Eighteenth Sunday after Trinity

 Blessings,